ryanb/private_pub/README.md

 ## Serving Faye over HTTPS (with Thin)

-To server Faye over HTTPS you could create a thin configuration file `config/private_pub_thin.yml` similar to the following:
+To serve Faye over HTTPS you could create a thin configuration file `config/private_pub_thin.yml` similar to the following:

 ```yaml
 ---